Karthik-shetty-964/Student-Record-Management-System/README.md

 ## To install this project in your pc
 Note : Make sure that you have angular cli installed in your system to use this application

-1. Clone this repository by using "git clone https://github.com/Karthik-shetty-964/Student-Record-Management-System.git"
+1. Clone this repository by using `git clone https://github.com/Karthik-shetty-964/Student-Record-Management-System.git``

-2. Run "npm install".
+2. Run `npm install`.
 This will install all the dependencies

-3. Run the json-server using "json-server src/app/db.json".
+3. Run the json-server using `json-server src/app/db.json``.
 This will run the json-server.
 You can see it in `http://localhost:3000/Student`

-4. Run the application using "ng serve"
+4. Run the application using `ng serve`

 5. You can see the running application at `http://localhost:4200`